FreesideVirtual/zcash-android-wallet/README.md

 ## Disclaimers
 There are some known areas for improvement:

-- This app so it is mainly intended for learning and improving the related libraries that it uses.
+- This app is mainly intended for learning and improving the related libraries that it uses.
 There may be bugs.
 - This wallet currently only supports receiving at shielded addresses, which makes it incompatible with wallets that do not support sending to shielded addresses.
 - The wallet requires a trust in the server to display accurate transaction information.
 - This app has been developed and run exclusively on `mainnet` it might not work on `testnet`.